iamjohnandrews/OpenWeatherApp/README.md

 # OpenWeatherApp
-Application that displays current weather information and also a forecast for 5 days

-# Project - *Weather App*

 **Weather App** is an iOS application that displays current weather information and also a forecast for 5 days.
 The app utilizes [OpenWeatherMap REST API](https://api.openweathermap.org).

 ## Requirements